SelfHacked/stealth-publish/readme.txt

 == Upgrade Notice ==

+= 2.5.1 =
+Bugfix release (for sites using the ancient PHP 5.2): revert use of __DIR__ constant since it wasn't introduced until PHP 5.3

 = 2.5 =
 Recommended update: reverts to pre-2.4 approach which should fix most reported issues; noted compatibility through WP 4.1+